zed/imunify360-doc/docs/faq_and_known_issues/README.md

 ### 20. How to check that CAPTCHA works?

-First, remove the IP from the whitelist:
+First, remove an IP from the White list:

 <div class="notranslate">